rossta/rossta.github.com/source/blog/2011-12-22-how-to-test-features-with-rails-caching-in-rspec.html.md

 ---
 title: How to Test Features with Rails Caching in RSpec
 author: Ross Kaffenberger
-summary: An RSpec helper for using Rails caching in acceptance tests
+summary: A RSpec helper for using Rails caching in acceptance tests
 description: Learn how to use RSpec metadata to add declarative ways to toggle features like Rails caching during test runs
 pull_image: 'blog/noun_6185_cc.png'
 published: true